San Francisco Area Nursing Schools

 |San Jose State University||4-year, public; large city|| Bachelor of Science in Nursing,

 |Santa Rosa Junior College||2-year, public; midsize city|| Associate in Science in Vocational Nursing,

 |Solano Community College||4-year, public; midsize suburb||Associate in Science in Nursing||$1,140 in-state

 Source: *NCES College Navigator

 California State University - East Bay

-Located in Hayward, California State University - East's ranking in the 2016 edition of US News & World Report's Best Colleges is Regional Universities (West), Tier 2.
-The Department of Nursing offers multiple tracks to a Bachelor of Science in Nursing (BSN).
-The pre-licensure nursing program takes 5 years to complete and includes courses in nursing theory, clinic and skills.
+Located in Hayward, California State University - East Bay's Department of Nursing offers multiple tracks to a Bachelor of Science in Nursing (BSN).
+The pre-licensure nursing program takes 4.5 years to complete and includes courses in nursing theory, clinic and skills.
 Individuals who are already licensed as RNs can earn their BSN in only 1 or 2 years, part-time.
 There is also a track for those who have previously earned an associate's degree in nursing.

 Chabot College is a 2-year school in Hayward.
 The Associate in Arts in Nursing program prepares students to begin working as RNs.
 Coursework includes pharmacology for professional nurses, intravenous therapy, adult health and physical assessment.
 Current LVNs can work toward their RN licensure as well.
 They can choose to earn an associate's degree or enter the non-degree-granting track.